-Back in 2012, we visited little-known Johnny Shoshone Spring inside of Death Valley National Park.
+Back in 2012, we visited little-known Johnny Shoshone Spring inside Death Valley National Park.
 It is a place I’ve been curious about for some time.
-The spring is not much more than a seep but what is interesting is that this was a summer camp of Johnny Shoshone, one of the last of the Panamint Shoshone Indians living in the Panamint mountains.
+The spring is not much more than a seep, but what is interesting is that this was a summer camp for Johnny Shoshone, one of the last of the Panamint Shoshone Indians living in the Panamint mountains.
 Johnny is famous for staking the first claim on the Montgomery-Shoshone Mine over at Rhyolite.
 It’s reported that Bob Montgomery paid Johnny two dollars and a pair of overalls for that claim.
 The Montgomery-Shoshone Mine produced five million dollars worth of gold in the next few years.

-Johnny Shoshone Spring was probably last occupied in the late 1930s (or even occasionally to the early 1950s?) and, judging from the debris and tin cans still on-site, it had to be occupied as early as the 1890s and possibility a long time before that.
+Johnny Shoshone Spring was probably last occupied in the late 1930s (or even occasionally to the early 1950s?), and judging from the debris and tin cans still on-site, it had to be occupied as early as the 1890s and possibly a long time before that.
 There are remains of a cabin tucked in the pinyons here and at least a dozen cleared areas for tents.

 Please respect this site and leave everything as you find it.
 It is illegal to remove anything from a National Park.